What is the aim of the organisation?

 Incidents attended / reported – 674

-The trust contracts a retired police officer for 35 hours per week as Community Safety Officer to administer the Neighbourhood Support aspect of the trust primarily in the western part of the Waipa and Otorohanga districts.
+The trust contracts a Community Safety Officer to manage the Neighbourhood Support aspect of the trust primarily in the western part of the Waipa and Otorohanga districts.

 Neighbourhood Support has increased greatly over the past 10 years with now approximately 3000 households and 10,000 individuals recorded on our database system.

 Recently there have been requests from several communities for CommSafe to assist with safety issues arising in their communities.
 The trustees are keen to assist where possible in terms of the trust’s aims and will respond as additional funding resources are obtained.

 Over many years CommSafe has advocated the need for CCTV monitoring in Te Awamutu.
 Waipa District Council has taken on board this idea and has installed CCTV cameras in both Te Awamutu and Cambridge.
 The initial cameras cover the primary entry / exit routes from the towns.
 Additional cameras will be installed over time.

 Commsafe has been asked to monitor the CCTV system further building their relationship with NZ Police and Waipa District Council.
 We train our volunteers to be competent in the use of the system and manage rostered shifts at the Te Awamutu Police Station.

 Who can join CommSafe?

 Any member of the public and can join CommSafe at any time.
 There is no requirement to live in the Te Awamutu area.

 Joining is as easy as using the “Join now” button on the website, emailing or phoning as below: